Osezno-byte/AI-Ready-Homelab/README.md

 ---

-## ❌ What This Is Not

-- **Not** a "magic AI" that runs your homelab for you
-- **Not** a set of random MCP tools
-- **Not** a home-automation shortcut or a scripted stack
-- **Not** a full enterprise SRE handbook

-This is a governance and operations framework for people who want reliability, privacy, and AI assistance without handing their homelab to the cloud.

----

-## ✅ How This Fits Into the Ecosystem
+## How This Fits Into the Ecosystem

 The AI homelab space is evolving quickly, and several projects tackle parts of the problem.
 This framework takes a different approach by focusing on governance, safety, and AI-operable infrastructure.